 Applying for Housing

 The housing application is available in your TigerHub portal.
 If you are a newly admitted freshman or transfer student, housing will show in your TigerHub portal the business day after your Enrollment Confirmation Fee (ECF) posts to your account (which could be 2-3 business days after your official payment).
 If you have attended UWA previously and you do not see an application for Housing on your Housing portal, please call us at (205) 652-3686, or email us at email@example.com.

-The TigerHub portal is your online resource for all things housing.
+The TigerHub portal is your online resource for all things housing and UWA resources.